hungsu/quartz/content/notes/Backlink.md

 aliases: ['Pingback', 'Linked mention', 'Bi-directional link']
 ---

 A link that allows you to go visit sources that link to the file you are currently looking at.
+This blog has a list of Backlinks at the bottom of every page.

 Called a *Linked Mention* by [[Obsidian]], similar to how social media notifies an account when it is Mentioned.